 Her work appears in such magazines as Bracken, The Coachella Review, Los Angeles Review, Narrative, North American Review, and many others.
-Jenifer lives on Puget Sound, and edits the Seattle-based journal Crab Creek Review.
+Jenifer lives on Puget Sound, and is the former editor of the journal Crab Creek Review.

 Jordan Hartt: I know you’re really busy, as a writer, a civil engineer, the editor of the Crab Creek Review—thank you for taking the time to talk with Kahini about your work.

 Jenifer Browne Lawrence: Thank you for the invitation, Jordan.
 I’m looking forward to our talk.